dcomartin/TalkAbstracts/Building self documenting HTTP APIs with CQRS.md

 Start designing an HTTP API like a regular HTML website.
 Bringing the concepts of HTML links and forms to your API allows your clients to consume it with ease.

-Attendees will learn how to design an HTTP API by leveraging CQRS and hypermedia to decouple their core application from their HTTP API.
+Attendees will learn how to design an HTTP API by leveraging hypermedia and media types to decouple their core application from their HTTP API.